 ESG in action

-In considering a new fund commitment, Pantheon’s due diligence process ascertains the extent of the private equity manager’s willingness to adhere to sound ESG practices, favouring those managers who understand the nature of ESG risks and who seek to minimise them.
+In considering a new fund commitment, Pantheon’s due diligence process ascertains the extent of the private equity manager’s willingness to adhere to ESG practices.
+PIP will not invest with managers that receive a low ESG rating during the due diligence process.
 PIP’s objective is to generate competitive risk-adjusted financial returns and we believe that by embracing ESG in its investment approach, Pantheon helps to support that aim.

 ESG assessment is integrated into all of PIP's investments